Adrien-CHABAUD/slot_machine/README.md

 # Slot Machine iOS App

-This project is about a simple slot machine !
+This project is about a simple slot machine using SwiftUI!

 ## Table of contents
 * [General Info](#general-info)